 Organizations such as All Wheels Up have developed and tested solutions for airlines so that disabled people can stay in their wheelchairs ensuring that their wheelchairs not only do not get broken, but that the individuals also have a safer and more comfortable experience in flight.

-Hiring disabled team members to handle disability related concerns
+c.
+Airlines need to hire disabled team members to handle disability-related concerns

 United has acknowledged their responsibility for the damage of Engracia’s chair, but the damage of her chair isn’t what ultimately led to her death.